 Portrait of the Mother as a Young Woman – Friedrich Christian Delius (2006, trans.
 Jamie Bulloch 2010) 125 pages

 Dear Reader, I’ve been somewhat absent from the blogosphere recently and I’ve really missed it.
-This was because, like a lunatic, at the end of March I decided on the spur of the moment to apply for a PhD which caught my eye.
+This was because at the end of March I decided on the spur of the moment to apply for a PhD which caught my eye.
 I had no plans for further study and so this meant April was spent in whirlwind of desperately trying to get my reading up to date, meeting with old tutors to remind them who on earth I am and begging for a reference, and then writing my application.
 The deadline is this Friday but I’ve now submitted my application and I’m hoping I might regain my sanity in the meantime.
 I don’t think I’ll get it, but my tutors have been really supportive and its good to shake things up now and again.

 Aaaaaaannnnyway, I really enjoyed blogging on a novella a day in May last year, so I’m throwing myself back into it this year.
 I had such plans….
 NADIM this year was going to be carefully thought through, with a good spread of countries (last year I ignored the southern hemisphere completely and lovely Naomi pointed out I’d also skipped Canada) and a wonderful balance of styles and subjects… yeah, that’s not happening.
 Instead this month (and I really hope to make it to the end) will be hastily cobbled together posts which completely fail to do the wonderful form of the novella any justice at all.
 But I still hope I manage to spread some novella love along the way 😊